A criminal organization dedicated to VAT fraud and laundering of alcoholic beverages from Holland and Portugal has been dismantled

 Operation 'Slice'

-Already in 2021, the Civil Guard, together with the Customs Surveillance of the Tax Agency in Cádiz, began the operation, called 'Tajada', to investigate this organization, made up of a network of people and companies that were dedicated to fraud in the VAT and money laundering, all from the introduction into Spain of alcoholic beverages originating in Portugal and Holland.
+Already in 2021, the Civil Guard, together with the Customs Surveillance of the Tax Agency in Cádiz, began the operation, called 'Tajada', to investigate this organization, made up of a network of people and companies that were dedicated to fraud in the VAT and money laundering, all of this from the introduction into Spain of alcoholic beverages originating in Portugal and Holland.

 Once the first indications of this criminal activity were obtained, and the investigation was already judicialized, the judicial authority requested the assistance of the staff of the Regional Inspection Unit of the Special Delegation of the Tax Agency in Andalusia.